Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 EmbeddedRocksDBStateBackend Limited by disk Slower (disk I/O) Large state, long time windows

-For CEP specifically: if your patterns have short time windows (seconds to minutes) and moderate key cardinality, the heap state backend is fine.
-For long time windows (hours) or millions of keys with active partial matches, RocksDB is safer.
+For CEP workloads specifically, the heap state backend is adequate when patterns have short time windows (seconds to minutes) and moderate key cardinality.
+For long time windows on the order of hours, or millions of keys with active partial matches, RocksDB is the safer option.

 Setting Fraud Detection IoT Monitoring Market Data